borttappat/dotfiles/tools/Sovereign/README.md

 The ```-h``` flag can be used for each script to output it's proper usage

 ### SSH Runner
+Running a script using just a username(will prompt for a password during execution) and a script
 ```bash
 ./ssh.py IPADDR -u username -s linpeas.sh
 ```
+Running a script using a key
 ```bash
 ./ssh.py IPADDR -u root -s /path/to/script -k id_rsa -n